kelvin0/PyXML2PDF/README.md

 In this manner it is possible to create complex tables quite simply by 'snapping' various elements together.
-This also has the advantage that you can then tweak the appearance of your document by simply modifiying one anchor element, instead of having to tweak posx, posy for ALL the elements in your xml file.
+This also has the advantage that you can then tweak the appearance of your document by simply modifiying one anchor element posx and posy instead of having to tweak posx, posy for ALL the elements in your xml file.

 Here is a simple example, of 3 elements snapped together: